Lalo Salamanca: Conception and development

 In July 2018, Tony Dalton joined Better Call Saul in the role of Lalo Salamanca, first appearing in the season four episode "Coushatta".
 The Breaking Bad second-season episode "Better Call Saul" mentions Lalo and also introduces Saul Goodman—Jimmy McGill's business name—and mentions "Ignacio" (Nacho Varga).
 In an interview before Better Call Saul aired, Vince Gilligan said the writers had envisioned Lalo as a major character and as with Breaking Bad, they must "keep close tabs on what our characters have done in the past and make good use of it here in the present and the future".
 Gilligan and Peter Gould, however, had difficulty deciding how to properly introduce the character, whom they considered a bogeyman around the second season of Breaking Bad but had not worked out his personality or motivations.
-Gilligan held himself responsible for delaying Lalo's introduction; Gould had wanted to introduce Lalo as early as season one.
+Gilligan held himself responsible for delaying Lalo's introduction, as Gould had wanted to introduce Lalo as early as season one.
 Gould realized Lalo needed to be different from the other members of the Salamanca family and a foil equal to Gus Fring.
 He credited the show's casting directors Sherry Thomas and Sharon Bialy for selecting Dalton for the role, adding Dalton had "the charm, and the joy, and the threat" needed for the character and "all the charm of a '40s movie star".
 Gould said Lalo was named after the composer Lalo Schifrin.

 The episode "Wiedersehen", which was written by Gennifer Hutchison, further develops Lalo.
 Hutchison said while Lalo is just as "scary" as the other Salamancas, he is "a little more circumspect about things".
 She said the producers wanted him to be "a little charming", in contrast to the other Salamancas, whom she felt have few qualities beyond fearsomeness.
 Dalton said the season-five finale "Something Unforgivable" provides a breadth not seen in prior episodes.
 Lalo first appears as a charismatic person his extended family and cartel leaders welcome but shows a vicious, vengeful side after his family is attacked.
-Dalton said Lalo's unbridled anger in season six differentiates him from the laid-back personality he displays in season five.
+Dalton said this personality in season six differentiates him from the laid-back personality he displays in season five.
 Michael Mando, who portrays Nacho, described Lalo as "a Salamanca in every way, just like Tuco and Hector had their own flavors to the erratic Salamancas".
 Gilligan and Gould gave Dalton freedom to portray Lalo's personality as he saw fit, just as they had allowed Jonathan Banks to develop Mike Ehrmantraut during Breaking Bad, though they told Dalton to think of Lalo as somewhat a "Prince of the Narcos".
-Dalton considers Lalo to be in juxtaposition to Gus due to Lalo's laid-back attitude and "loose body language" that contrasts with Gus being constantly anxious about decisions and having a "tight body language".
+Dalton considers Lalo to be in juxtaposition to Gus due to Lalo's laid-back attitude and "loose body language" that contrasts with Gus being constantly anxious and having a tighter body language.